Windows

 MSI Software Installation (System Wide-All Users)

-Installs any MSI application system-wide on Windows endpoints with automatic version detection and logging
+Deploy any MSI package system-wide to Windows endpoints with silent install, version detection, and registry verification

 Worklet Details